tsorensen/es6-intro/README.md

 ECMAScript is the specification and language standard for JavaScript.
 It is formally known as <a href="http://www.ecma-international.org/publications/standards/Ecma-262.htm" target="_blank">EMCA-262</a>.
 It is defined by ECMA International and more specifically the TC39 (Technical Committee) within ECMA.
 The committee consists of a representative from each browser vendor and other parties that have an interest in the specification.

-The people on the committee are in charge of making new features, additions, and also standardizing the next version of the language.
+The people on the committee are in charge of making new features, additions, and also standardizing the next version of the language specification.

 | Editions      | Release Year  |
 | ------------- |:-------------:|